gldeng/universe/theories/applied_disciplines/astrology/critique_corrections.md

 \text{Final Celestial Influence} = \text{Basic Celestial Influence} \times (1 - \alpha \cdot C_{\text{Subjective Consciousness Intervention}})
 $$

-Where $\alpha$ is a modulation coefficient, and $C_{\text{Subjective Consciousness Intervention}}$ is the intensity of observer subjective consciousness intervention (between 0-1).
+Where $`\alpha`$ is a modulation coefficient, and $`C_{\text{Subjective Consciousness Intervention}}`$ is the intensity of observer subjective consciousness intervention (between 0-1).
 When the intensity of subjective consciousness intervention reaches a critical value, it can almost completely eliminate negative celestial influences or significantly enhance positive celestial influences.

 ### IV.
 Strictly Empirical Quantum-Classical Astrology